vrooje/ScienceTeamGuide/ZooniverseGuideForScienceTeams.md

 ### Collecting Beta Users

 When we are ready to launch a Beta we usually send a Zooniverse newsletter and ask for volunteers to email us if they wish to take part in the test of a new project.
-Those people that volunteers for this are usually our more dedicated and sensible participants.
+Those people that volunteer for this are usually our more dedicated and sensible participants.
 We can also use people known to the science team if that is preferred.

 These people will then be sent a secret URL, told the aims of the project and asked to fill out a feedback form when they have had a go.
 The data in a beta is usually a limited sample of the full set.
 This is done to keep the beta small and manageable and also so that we get a representative set of results.